About Programming

 Among the two passions I have, programming is the one I'm less passionate about.
 But, it's a passion still and, since it is the work that bring me money, I spend a considerable amount of time with it.
 After all, we seldom can create a job out of our passion in this unforgiving, ever-expecting monster of a society.

 When I started, it was purely a passion.
 Never thought that it will be a profession for me.
-But, professionalism has little to do with procession.
+But, professionalism has little to do with profession.
 It's an attitude to do things in the best way possible.

 The following two paragraphs contain an outdated view regarding the power of infotech.
 My opinion regarding this has been expressed here.